Al-Shura utilizes 6 Ajax compressors, several separators of low and high pressures, and a freshwater injection system.

 - performed several rig repairs using spare parts from the junkyard.

-Based on its location within the system and its type of configuration this tank will serve either for providing crude oil storage volume i.e., tanks utilized as a logistical midstream link between exploration and production (the upstream) and the refining facility (downstream), or for gasoline storage that comes from the Marib Refinery.
+Given its strategic placement within the system, this tank will serve either as a logistical midstream link between the upstream (exploration and production) and downstream (refining facility) processes or as a storage unit for gasoline from the Marib Refinery.